caro46/Tetraploid_project/canu_assembly.md

 Answer from `brianwalenz`:
 *You can just restart the same canu command and it will pick up where it left off.*

+11/02/18: lauched another canu assembly in the same directory after the previous run finished due to job time ended.
+12/02: canu restarted from where it stopped (should run again for 7 days - all parameters the same).

 # Falcon

 ## Some information